CrommVardek/quote-manager/README.md

 ## Description of the Bot

-The aim of the bot is to scan all comments made in Reddit.
-If the comment contains an author referenced by the bot, it will reply to the comment with a quote from the author.
+The aim of quote manager is to provide any quote from an author.
+It is used by the quote-writer.

 ## How to build